google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ## Generating shaders using `glsl-generate`

-GraphicsFuzz works by taking a *reference shader* and producing a family of *variant shaders*, where each variant should render the same image as the reference (modulo possible floating-point differences).
+GraphicsFuzz works by taking a *reference shader* and producing a family of *variant shaders*, where each variant should render the same image or compute the same results as the reference (modulo possible floating-point differences).

 ![reference and variants, to GPU, to many equivalent images](images/variant-same.png)